 Orson is a two-year-old, 35 pound, male, English Setter mix.
 He gets along with other dogs, enjoys going for a ride in the car, and never misses an opportunity to sit on a lap.

 The $145 adoption fee for Orson will include his surgery, medical exams, up to date vaccinations, neuter, and registered microchip.

-For more information or to make a donation to help Orson and the other dogs, cats, and rabbits call 760-753-6413, visit your Rancho Coastal Humane Society at 389 Requeza Street in Encinitas or click on the donate image below.
+For more information or to make a donation to help Orson and the other dogs, cats, and rabbits call 760-753-6413, visit your Rancho Coastal Humane Society at 389 Requeza Street in Encinitas, or Click Here to view Orson’s profile web page.